 - Save by trimming or cutting out any luxuries: Learn to do without if necessary. look at all your bills and see where you can cut back.
 Bring lunch to work.
 Stop eating out and spending money that you can’t afford at least until you get things under control.

+Hopefully by now you know how to stop worrying about diabetes and everything else.
 Worrying will now hopefully be a thing of the past for you or at least a start.
 It’s not impossible and I hope you absorbed enough valuable information here.
 I’d appreciate any feedback you may have by leaving a comment below.
 Thank you and don’t worry!
 It will all work out!